nsqio/nsq/_posts/2012-11-01-nsqlookupd.md

 ### <a name="deletion_tombstones">Deletion and Tombstones</a>

-When a topic is no longer produced it is a relatively simple operation to purge that information from the cluster.
+When a topic is no longer globally produced it is a relatively simple operation to purge that information from the cluster.
 Assuming all the applications that were producing messages are downed, using the `/delete_topic` endpoint of your `nsqlookupd` instances is all that is necessary to complete the operation (internally, it will identify the relevant `nsqd` producers and perform the appropriate actions on those nodes).

-For a channel deletion the process is similar, the only difference being you would use the `/delete_channel` endpoint on your `nsqlookupd` instances and you would need to ensure that all consumers that were subscribed the the channel were already downed.
+For a global channel deletion the process is similar, the only difference being you would use the `/delete_channel` endpoint on your `nsqlookupd` instances and you would need to ensure that all consumers that were subscribed the the channel were already downed.